ConfederacyOfGaia/Gaia/README.md

 # The Confederacy of Gaia

-**The Confederacy of Gaia** is the name of the country in which our intrepid heroes live.
-It is one country of several on a large continent.
+**The Confederacy of Gaia** is the name of the kingdom in which our intrepid heroes live.
+It is one kingdom of several on a large continent.
 The continent is divided into several regions:

 * [The Zephyrlands](zephyrlands.md), in the western half of the continent.
 The Confederacy of Gaia is here, along with several neighboring countries.
 * [The Thundersnow Tundra](thundersnow-tundra.md), in the north, which consists of frigid deserts.